 Cakes sell the baker.
-If your cake is good, tastes delicious and is soft, people will ask for the details.
+If your cake is good, tastes delicious, and is soft, people will ask for the details.

-One technique is to try and attend that particular birthday party, deliver the cake yourself, offer to share the cake among guests.
+One technique is to try and attend that particular birthday party, deliver the cake yourself, and offer to share the cake among guests.
 Let people know you baked that cake they’re munching.

 You don’t have to be a genius to organize a tutorial.
 To be honest, you might not even know much about the course.